 FYRE aims to provide first-generation, low-income, and underrepresented first-year students with the resources and community to feel supported, celebrated, and ready to take ownership of your Harvard experience.

 We hope to provide students with a genuinely positive and supportive community that allows first-years the space to ask any and all questions related to transitioning to Harvard.
-The FYRE community strives to provide a strong base of support for each of our students well beyond our pre-orientation program.
+The FYRE community strives to provide a strong base of support for each of our students well beyond our extended two-week program.

-During FYRE, students will get to participate in workshops and presentations from student support offices (like the Office of Career Services and the Academic Resource Center) to learn about how they specifically support first generation, low income, and underrepresented (FGLI/U) students.
+FYRE will take place in-person from August 19-25, 2022!
+During the week of FYRE, students will get to participate in workshops and presentations from student support offices (like the Office of Career Services and the Academic Resource Center) to learn about how they specifically support first-generation, low-income, and underrepresented (FGLI/U) students.
 You’ll get to hear from and talk with professors from a variety of disciplines at Harvard.
-In addition, our twenty amazing FYRE Team Leaders will run panels about academics, finances, and social life at Harvard, and host an empowering open mic session about challenges and resilience at Harvard.
+In addition, our 32 amazing FYRE Team Leaders will run panels about academics, finances, and social life at Harvard, and host an empowering open mic session about challenges and resilience at Harvard.

 Lastly, the core of our program, which makes FYRE so special, is the community.
 All FYRE students will be placed into FYRE families — a tight-knit group of 10 students led by 2 Team Leaders, which will be your home base throughout the program.
 You’ll get to know your families personally through small-group reflections, fun activities, and direct mentorship from your Team Leaders.
 Throughout the program, you’ll also get to know the other students and the rest of the Team Leaders through community mixers and evening activities.
-Team Leaders will host virtual Office Hours each day of the program for students to ask questions and speak individually with the Team Leaders.
 We hope that by the end of our program you will feel equipped, empowered, and excited about starting your Harvard educational experience.

 FYRE is a pre-orientation program geared towards students who are the first-generation in their families to go to college, students who are from low to modest income backgrounds, and students whose high schools are under-represented in the Ivy League.
-In partnership with the staff from the Office of Diversity Education & Support, our FYRE co-chairs and 20 FYRE Team Leaders will welcome 100 incoming first-year students into the Harvard community and help them prepare to transition into college life.
+In partnership with the staff from the Harvard Foundation, our FYRE co-chairs and 32 FYRE Team Leaders will welcome 160 incoming first-year students into the Harvard community and help them prepare to transition into college life.

 The majority of incoming Harvard students choose to participate in pre-orientation to build a social support network before the year begins.
 Descriptions of all Pre-Orientation programs are included in your admission packet and online.
-All pre-orientation programs occur simultaneously, and therefore participation is limited to one program.
+All pre-orientation programs occur simultaneously— therefore, participation is limited to one program.

-Registration for all pre-orientation programs begins on Monday, July 6, and closes on Wednesday, July 15.
+Registration for all pre-orientation programs begins on Monday, May 9 and closes on Monday, May 23.
 You may rank order up to two programs of interest.
-On Friday, July 17, you will be notified of your program placement, and you have until Monday, July 20 to confirm your spot in the program.
-Pre-orientation programs are free for the Class of 2024.
+On Monday, June 6, you will be notified of your program placement, and you have until Monday, June 13 to confirm your spot in the program.

 The best thing about Harvard is its people—the students, faculty, staff, and alums who make living and studying at this institution so remarkable.
 Everyone here is unique, with their own stories, interests, and talents.
 You are unique, too!